m-bouville/investing-by-numbers/README.md

 The whole point of splitting data between a search for optimal parameters and testing is that what looked like the best strategy may in fact be due to a strange turn of event which made us create a great strategy for too specific a situation.
 The test between 1942 and 2014 shows that value strategies fare a lot less well than from 1871 to 1942.
 So the masochism worked just fine.

 The reason why the value strategies fall harder than technical strategies is that they turn their portfolio infrequently.
 Sixty years of data for a strategy with a natural cycle time of twenty years means that we fit to only three cycles.
 In a sense there are more data available for technical strategies, not in terms of number of years but in terms of number of cycles.

+Also, since the optimization takes place over 1871-1942 the process is controlled by the Depression: any strategy that handles it well will look good (even if it does not do so well elsewhere).